 Andy B. Wallace is a Certified Professional Geologist (CPG) with the American Institute of Professional Geologists and is the Qualified Person under National Instrument 43-101 and has reviewed and approved the technical content relating to the properties located in the USA discussed herein.
-Mr. Wallace is a director of the Company and a principal of Cordilleran Exploration Company, LLC ("Cordex"), which conducted exploration and project generation activities for Allegiant on an exclusive basis until June 30, 2019.
+Mr. Wallace is a director of the Company and a principal of Cordilleran Exploration Company, LLC ("Cordex").